apreus/paris-project-exhibition/_paris-project-exhibition/pci_42.md

 rights: Wikimedia public domain
 selection: Which Gambetta monument?
-caption: Photograph of the monument to French statesman Leon Gambetta in the Cour Napoléon in the front of the musée du Louvre, c.1900-19.
+caption: Photograph of the monument to French statesman Leon Gambetta in the Cour Napol√©on in the front of the mus√©e du Louvre, c.1900-19.
 Gambetta played a significant role in the Franco-Prussian War (1870-71) and the founding of France's Third Republic (1870-1940).
 order: '041'